tostimontes/library/README.md

 I then rewrote the whole script again (you can see differences between script.js and script2.js), and by updating the whole UI after any interaction I achieved the filtering and sorting functionality in an intuitive way.

 Known issues
+- Grid row gap changes depending on number of children on display

 To improve
 - Include animations